New Engineering Contract

 The New Engineering Contract (NEC), or NEC Engineering and Construction Contract, is a formalised system created by the UK Institution of Civil Engineers that guides the drafting of documents on civil engineering, construction and maintenance projects for the purpose of obtaining tenders, awarding and administering contracts.
-The NEC contract is widely used in both the United Kingdom and Hong Kong.
-There have been attempts, largely unsuccessful, at introducing the NEC contract into both Australia and New Zealand from at least 1994 but the contract remains relatively obscure in both countries.
+NEC has become the default suite of contracts for public-sector works, services and supplies in the United Kingdom and Hong Kong.
+NEC contracts have also been successfully used in Australia, Ireland, the Netherlands, New Zealand, Peru, the Philippines, South Africa, UAE, and many more.
+They are also increasingly being used in the private sector.

 There have been four editions, the first in 1993, the second in 1995, the third in 2005 and the most recent in 2017.
 The NEC3 was launched in 2005 and it was amended in April 2013.
 The NEC Users' Group, with over 400 members worldwide, brings together organisations and individual users of the NEC contract suite to exchange knowledge and best practice.